Academic Catalogs

 Writing Assignments

-Students will spend approximately 2.5 hours on class observation notes, analysis, and on written lesson plans.
+Students will spend approximately 1-2 hours on studying class notes, analysis, and writting lesson plans.

 Out-of-class Assignments

-Students will spend approximately 2 hours a week reading their text and handouts.
-Students will spend appoximately 1 hour a week watching Pilates online resources and practicing course skills.
+Students will spend approximately 1-2 hours a week reading their text and handouts and watching Pilates online resources.

 Demonstration of Critical Thinking

-Tests, skill demonstrations, problem solving exercise, written observations, and written lesson plans.
+Tests, problem solving exercise, written observations, and written lesson plans.

 Required Writing, Problem Solving, Skills Demonstration

-Class observation notes and analysis, written lesson plans, proficiency in demonstration of Pilates and Pilates based exercises, corrections and modifications on various apparatus.
+Class observation notes and analysis, written lesson plans, proficiency in understanding Pilates and Pilates based exercises, corrections and modifications on various apparatus.

 Eligible Disciplines